 Living in a GQRUZ

-If you are living in a GQRUZ and using bore water for a restricted use then you should stop immediately and familiarise yourself with the restrictions.
-The restrictions identify potential risks to human health or the environment.
+If you are living in area with a GQRUZ and using bore water for a purpose listed with a quality restriction, then you should stop immediately and familiarise yourself with the quality restrictions.
+The quality restrictions identify potential risks to human health or the environment.

-Rural water corporations recommend regular testing of bore water used for domestic and/or stock purposes to ensure it is fit for purpose.
+Regardless of whether or not there is a GQRUZ affecting your property, rural water corporations recommend regular testing of bore water used for domestic and/or stock purposes to ensure it is fit for purpose and does not present a risk to human health.

 - groundwater quality